View a markdown version of this page

 Note

 MCP integration supports remote servers only.
 HTTP streaming is preferred over Server-Sent Events (SSE).
-Local stdio connections and VPC connectivity are not supported.
+Local stdio connections are not supported.

 Prepare MCP server setup and authentication

-If the authorization server supports Dynamic Client Registration (DCR), Amazon Quick automatically registers itself by using the discovered registration_endpoint from the authorization server metadata.
+If the authorization server supports Dynamic Client Registration (DCR), then Amazon Quick automatically registers itself by using the discovered registration_endpoint from the authorization server metadata.
 No manual credential configuration is required.
-Both confidential and public client flows are supported.
+Amazon Quick supports both confidential and public client flows.
 DCR applies regardless of the authentication method that you choose.

 User authentication (OAuth)